vincentarelbundock/Rdatasets/doc/survival/rst/genfan.rst

       .. rubric:: Details
          :name: details

+      -  ``braking``: Locomotive age at the time of replacement of braking grids, 1-4 replacements for each locomotive.
+The grids are part of two manufacturing batches.

       -  ``capacitor``: Data from a factorial experiment on the life of glass capacitors as a function of voltage and operating temperature.
 There were 8 capacitors at each combination of